 The restrictions on parental leave

 Parental leave is generally subject to certain restrictions that must be taken into account when applying for an extension.
-If these restrictions are disregarded, the employer may or must reject the application for extension.
+If these restrictions are disregarded, the employer may or must reject the application for an extension.

 As already mentioned, parental leave may not exceed 36 months in total.
 It is therefore not possible to extend parental leave beyond this.
 If the 36 months have not yet been fully used up, it is possible to apply for an extension.
 It does not matter how much parental leave has already been taken.
 It is also irrelevant how long the extension should be.
-It can be a week, but also several months.
+It can be one week, but also several months.

 Conclusion